Разрешения песочницы🔗

 Примечание

-Using newer permissions like input
+Using newer permissions like input or usb will have no effect

 on older Flatpak versions and will fail when used through Flatpak